+CHILD DYNAMIX

+LOCATION: HULL, YORKSHIRE WHO BENEFITS: CHILDREN & LOW

+INCOME FAMILIES

-CHILD DYNAMIX LOCATION: HULL, YORKSHIRE WHO BENEFITS: CHILDREN & LOW INCOME FAMILIES DATE OF INVESTMENT: JULY 2016 The Community Investment Fund provided a £260,000 loan alongside a £80,000 grant from Power to Change.
+DATE OF INVESTMENT: JULY 2016

+The Community Investment Fund provided a £260,000 loan alongside a £80,000 grant from Power to Change.
 This enabled Child Dynamix to buy and refurbish a new 53-place nursery in Hull.
 The Boulevard nursery opened in the Autumn of 2016.
 Since then it has steadily increased occupancy towards the levels seen at the other two nurseries that Child Dynamix operates in Hull.
 To put this in context, children at Boulevard speak 14 different languages, compared with 3-4 in the other two settings.
 Boulevard's more diverse community creates an extra challenge.
 So, too, does the implementation of the government's 30 hours of free childcare policy.
 Child Dynamix's nurseries form part of a much broader provision of support to children and young people growing up in challenging and difficult circumstances in Hull and Humberside.
 Overall, Child Dynamix works with 6,000 individuals every year.

-ENABLING INSPIRING CHARITIES AND SOCIAL ENTERPRISES TO INCREASE THEIR SOCIAL IMPACT BY PROVIDING THEM WITH FLEXIBLE AND AFFORDABLE FINANCE Social and Sustainable Capital is an FCA authorised and regulated fund manager and social enterprise providing finance to charities and social enterprises.
-CONTACT 2nd Floor, Euston House, 24 Eversholt Street, London NW1 1AD 020 3 874 3330 www.socialandsustainable.com SOCIAL AND SUSTAINABLE CAPITAL LLP is authorised and regulated by the Financial Conduct Authority (FCA number 588445) and is registered in England and Wales (Partnership number OC378659) REGISTERED ADDRESS 4th Floor, Reading Bridge House, George Street, Reading RG1 8LS
+ENABLING INSPIRING CHARITIES AND SOCIAL ENTERPRISES TO INCREA SE THEIR SOCIAL IMPACT BY PROVIDING THEM WITH FLEXIBLE AND AFFORDABLE FINANCE Social and Sustainable Capital is an FCA authorised and regulated fund manager and social enterprise providing finance to charities and social enterprises.
+Social and Sustainable Capital LLP is authorised and regulated by the Financial Conduct Authority (FCA number 588445) and is registered in England and Wales (Partnership number OC378659).
+Registered address: 4th Floor, Reading Bridge House George Street Reading RG1 8LS CAPITAL AT RISK The value of investments and the income from them can fall as well as rise and are not guaranteed.
+You may not get back the amount originally invested.